SubhajL/swoc-social-listening-full-stack/.tasks/2025-03-05_2_state-transition-bug.md

 - The code has many debug console.log statements that should be cleaned up after fixing the bug

 ## Task Progress
-- 2025-03-07_10:16:27 [SUCCESSFUL]: Implemented UI improvements for ComplaintInfoCard with two-column layout, map and image carousel- 2025-03-06_14:05:00 [SUCCESSFUL]: Modified WaterLevelInfoCard component to directly render station cards without intermediate render functions, added debug information, and improved error handling to ensure cards display even when API endpoints return 404 errors
+- 2025-03-07_14:52:20 [SUCCESSFUL]: Successfully implemented Jotai-based navigation between ComplaintForm, StationCardEdit, and DocumentPreparation components.
+Removed reliance on location.state and sessionStorage for data passing, resulting in more reliable navigation and state management.- 2025-03-07_10:16:27 [SUCCESSFUL]: Implemented UI improvements for ComplaintInfoCard with two-column layout, map and image carousel- 2025-03-06_14:05:00 [SUCCESSFUL]: Modified WaterLevelInfoCard component to directly render station cards without intermediate render functions, added debug information, and improved error handling to ensure cards display even when API endpoints return 404 errors
 - 2025-03-06_12:47:30 [SUCCESSFUL]: Fixed React hooks error in ComplaintForm by ensuring hooks are called unconditionally and added debug logging to WaterLevelInfoCard
 - 2025-03-06_07:59:38 [SUCCESSFUL]: Updated ComplaintInfoCard to support both Jotai and prop-based data flow for consistent complaint information display
 - 2025-03-06_07:41:13 [SUCCESSFUL]: Fixed type issues in ComplaintInfoCard component to properly handle ProcessedPost properties and React hooks